memgraph/docs/mage/algorithms/overview.md

 random walks.
 The point of this method is to map nodes that are most likely to be within a common random walk to the same place in n-dimensional space.

-### Graph Clustering
+### Temporal Graph Networks (TGNs)

-In graph theory, [Graph
+[Temporal Graph
-clustering](/algorithms/machine-learning-graph-analytics/graph-clustering-algorithm.md)
+Networks](/algorithms/machine-learning-graph-analytics/temporal-graph-networks.md)
-is used to find subsets of similar nodes and group them together.
+are a type of graph neural network (GNN) for dynamic graphs.
+In recent years, GNNs have become very popular due to their ability to perform a wide variety of machine learning tasks on graphs, such as link prediction, node classification, and so on.